-Dr. Sonia Cheetham-Brow, the School of Veterinary Medicine’s associate dean of research and a professor in the Department of Pathobiology, has dedicated her life to studying human and animal while conducting important research that contributes to the One Health disciplinary approach to medicine.
+Dr. Sonia Cheetham-Brow, the School of Veterinary Medicine’s associate dean of research and a professor in the Department of Pathobiology, has dedicated her life to studying animal viruses and conducting veterinary research.
 Her work has appeared in several prestigious publications, including the British Journal of Cancer and the Journal of Virology.

 As associate dean of research, Dr. Cheetham-Brow provides leadership on SVM’s development of research studies while also adding her expertise in research collaborations with the Schools of Medicine and Arts and Sciences, as well as global research efforts.
 She also helps to create and develop research-related programs and courses, ensures that all SVM research adheres to SGU’s standards and policies, helps new faculty find internal and external research opportunities, and serves on the Small Grant Research Initiative (SGRI) grant and policy committee.
 She currently teaches virology to Term 3 students as well as a selective in scientific article interpretation and electives in research.

 In her discussion with SGU News, she talks about why research is important for veterinary students, how the study of veterinary virology applies to the current pandemic situation, and offers insight into how students can get involved in research studies at SGU.

 St. George’s University: Why is understanding the role of research in veterinary medicine an important aspect for students to learn?

 Dr. Cheetham-Brow: Veterinary medicine is based in science.
 Scientific findings occur through research.
 In order to advance in veterinary medicine, exposure to evidence-based veterinary medicine and research must be a critical part of the students’ curriculum.
 If students can appreciate the scientific method, they will be ready to differentiate amongst real and fake scientific advancements.